InkoWoomy/SocialMediaDashboardReact/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Peer Review by: Aaron Robinson

+I like how use used the <DarkThemeToggle/>, I didn't even know that was a flowbite config.
+My only gripe is that that toggle button does not match the intended example.
+Other than that the assignment works as intended.
+Nice job